livebook-dev/livebook/README.md

     cluster.
 Must be "name" (long names) or "sname" (short names).
 Note that this sets RELEASE_DISTRIBUTION if present when creating a release.
 Defaults to "sname".

+  * `LIVEBOOK_EPMDLESS` - if set to "true", it disables the usage of EPMD.
+This is only supported within releases and defaults to true for the Desktop app.

-  * `LIVEBOOK_FIPS` - if set to "true" will try to enable the FIPS mode on startup.
+  * `LIVEBOOK_FIPS` - if set to "true", it enables the FIPS mode on startup.
     See more details in [the documentation](https://hexdocs.pm/livebook/fips.html).

   * `LIVEBOOK_FORCE_SSL_HOST` - sets a host to redirect to if the request is not over HTTPS.